About Family Mediation

-You can refer yourself directly or via your solicitor, either by telephoning 01670 528 441 or using our referral form.
+You can refer yourself directly or via your solicitor, by completing our referral form.

 However you contact us, you can be assured that you will get straight through to one of our mediators and your conversation will be confidential.
 Our mediator will then arrange for you to attend an initial meeting at the earliest possible time convenient to you.

 Initial meetings are usually attended separately.
 In this meeting, we will give you information about mediation and will ask you some questions so we can work out together whether mediation is suitable for you.
 Mediation is a voluntary and confidential process.
 There is no pressure on you to proceed if you don’t wish to.